-LifeLock's packages come with restoration and recovery insurance ranging from $25,000 for their Standard package to $1 million for their Ultimate Plus package.
+LifeLock's packages come with restoration and recovery insurance ranging from $25,000 for their Standard package to $1 million**** for their Norton 360 with LifeLock Ultimate Plus package.
 The money can be used to reimburse accounts that were accessed illegally or to pay for attorneys and experts that are hired to help you recover your accounts and your identity.

 InfoArmor offers insurance that can be used to help recover any money that was lost or stolen from your accounts.
 Their recovery team will also work with you to restore your identity.
 The company also works with businesses to add an extra layer of protection to secure their employees' accounts and information.